logicalmechanism/useful-funcs/README.md

 # A collection of useful functions

-I put all my helper and useful functions inside this repo so it can be used readily in new projects and by other developers.
-I used tasty to do the testing on the functions.
-There may be better ways to write these functions but this is what I use in my projects.
-They are tested and they work well on-chain.
+A collection of useful functions are contained inside this repo so it can be used readily in new projects and by other developers.
+Tasty is used to do the testing.
+There may be better ways to write these functions but they are tested and they work well on-chain.

 To build out the project.